Marie Curie: Postwar years

-In 1920, for the 25th anniversary of the discovery of radium, the French government established a stipend for her; its previous recipient was Louis Pasteur (1822–95).
-In 1921, she was welcomed triumphantly when she toured the United States to raise funds for research on radium.
-Mrs. William Brown Meloney, after interviewing Curie, created a Marie Curie Radium Fund and raised money to buy radium, publicising her trip.
+In 1920, for the 25th anniversary of the discovery of radium, the French government established a stipend for her; its previous recipient was Louis Pasteur, who had died in 1895.
+In 1921, Curie toured the United States to raise funds for research on radium.
+Marie Mattingly Meloney, after interviewing Curie, created a Marie Curie Radium Fund and helped publicise her trip.

-In 1921, U.S. President Warren G. Harding received her at the White House to present her with the 1 gram of radium collected in the United States, and the First Lady praised her as an example of a professional achiever who was also a supportive wife.
-Before the meeting, recognising her growing fame abroad, and embarrassed by the fact that she had no French official distinctions to wear in public, the French government offered her a Legion of Honour award, but she refused.
+In 1921 U.S. President Warren G. Harding received Curie at the White House to present her with the 1 gram of radium collected in the United States.
+Before the meeting, recognising her growing fame abroad, and embarrassed by the fact that she had no French official distinctions to wear in public, the French government had offered her a Legion of Honour award, but she refused it.
 In 1922 she became a fellow of the French Academy of Medicine.
 She also travelled to other countries, appearing publicly and giving lectures in Belgium, Brazil, Spain, and Czechoslovakia.

 Led by Curie, the Institute produced four more Nobel Prize winners, including her daughter Irène Joliot-Curie and her son-in-law, Frédéric Joliot-Curie.
-Eventually it became one of the world's four major radioactivity-research laboratories, the others being the Cavendish Laboratory, with Ernest Rutherford; the Institute for Radium Research, Vienna, with Stefan Meyer; and the Kaiser Wilhelm Institute for Chemistry, with Otto Hahn and Lise Meitner.
+Eventually, it became one of the world's four major radioactivity-research laboratories, the others being the Cavendish Laboratory, with Ernest Rutherford; the Institute for Radium Research, Vienna, with Stefan Meyer; and the Kaiser Wilhelm Institute for Chemistry, with Otto Hahn and Lise Meitner.

-In August 1922 Marie Curie became a member of the League of Nations' newly created International Committee on Intellectual Cooperation.
+In August 1922, Curie became a member of the League of Nations' newly created International Committee on Intellectual Cooperation.
 She sat on the committee until 1934 and contributed to League of Nations' scientific coordination with other prominent researchers such as Albert Einstein, Hendrik Lorentz, and Henri Bergson.
 In 1923 she wrote a biography of her late husband, titled Pierre Curie.
 In 1925 she visited Poland to participate in a ceremony laying the foundations for Warsaw's Radium Institute.
 Her second American tour, in 1929, succeeded in equipping the Warsaw Radium Institute with radium; the Institute opened in 1932, with her sister Bronisława its director.
 These distractions from her scientific labours, and the attendant publicity, caused her much discomfort but provided resources for her work.
-In 1930 she was elected to the International Atomic Weights Committee, on which she served until her death.
+In 1930, she was elected to the International Atomic Weights Committee, on which she served until her death.
 In 1931, Curie was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.